Saturday, 21 February 2009

 You will notice that this recipe calls for Stork (a South African margarine or vegetable shortening designed for baking).
 Audrey wasn't a margarine eater - the very idea of putting it on toast would have appalled her - but she always insisted that vegetable shortening made the lightest and best pastry.
 Use butter if you like, but Stork is best.

-I wouldn't dream of changing this recipe, but I have one thing to add to it: roll your pastry out between sheets of cling film (and I bless Rachel Allen for this excellent tip), which makes it so easy to handle.
+I hesitate to tamper with this recipe, but I have two things to add to it.
+One, roll your pastry out between sheets of cling film (and I bless Rachel Allen for this excellent tip), which makes it so easy to handle.

 Audrey's Almond Tart